jerryzhen01/go-netbox/docs/DeviceWithConfigContext.md

 ### NewDeviceWithConfigContext

-`func NewDeviceWithConfigContext(id int32, url string, display string, deviceType DeviceType, role DeviceRole, site Site, parentDevice NullableNestedDevice, primaryIp NullableIPAddress, configContext interface{}, created NullableTime, lastUpdated NullableTime, ) *DeviceWithConfigContext`
+`func NewDeviceWithConfigContext(id int32, url string, display string, deviceType DeviceType, site Site, primaryIp NullableIPAddress, configContext interface{}, created NullableTime, lastUpdated NullableTime, ) *DeviceWithConfigContext`

 NewDeviceWithConfigContext instantiates a new DeviceWithConfigContext object This constructor will assign default values to properties that have it defined,